mweel1/usa_high_level/department-of-education/index.md

 A grant will be provided to all cities that:

     - Provide a bus service for all .school domains in their [Application Zone](/USA-Internet/juristiction-zones/).

+The following must be provided from schools via an API to the department of education.

+- Class Count
+- Teacher Count
+- Grades per class category.